Explore DASH Eating Plan

 For more information about physical activity, go to the Health Topics Physical Activity and Your Heart article.

 While following the DASH eating plan, choose and prepare foods with less sodium (salt).
-Be creative—try herbs, spices, lemon, lime, vinegar, and salt-free seasoning blends while cooking and at the table.
+Be creative—try herbs, spices, lemon, lime, vinegar, and salt-free seasoning blends while cooking and at the table to add flavor to your foods.
 For examples of how to season foods without using salt, visit the National Heart, Lung, and Blood Institute’s (NHLBI’s) Flavor That Food Web page.

 Most of the sodium that people eat comes from processed foods.
 So, make sure you read the Nutrition Facts label on prepared foods to check the amount of sodium in each item.